grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "The device is away Shakes!"
 Hemi called forward.

 "...Are you sure about that?
-I'd hate to find out it's stuck in there and fuckin' arming itself."
+I'd hate to find out it's stuck in there and arming itself."

 "I am as sure as I can be.
 Blow the tanks --- the surface is going to be the safest place for us in the next few minutes."

-"Fuckin' aye Boss."
+"Aye Boss."
 Shakes reached down and pulled up on the heavy red lever at his feet.
 The _Gnat's_ compressed air reserves blew past him in the boat's narrow pipes with a whistling hiss.
 Water burbled heavily out from the boat's ballast tanks into the surrounding ocean.
 The Gnat started upwards --- slowly for a second --- and then a moment later gaining speed.
-"Hang the fuck on to something Hemi!"
+"Hang on to something Hemi!"

 Hemi could feel his stomach dropping and grabbed one of the freezing pipes that ran along the hull next to him.
 He gripped the pipe with his hard fists, his knuckles whitening through his cracked skin.
 The pipe was so cold the moisture of his palms froze and his skin stuck to the metal.